sajivapradhan/AEM-training-6.2/docs/add_dynamic_content_to_default_page_template.md

   </dependency>
   ```

 4. We are going to follow TDD (Test Driven Design).
 More information on TDD can be found here: https://en.wikipedia.org/wiki/Test-driven_development.
-Let's create a test class named "PageHelperPageTitleTest" under the package `com.perficient.adobe.digital.core.sightly` in the `digital/core/src/test/java` directory.
+Let's create a test class named "PageHelperTest" under the package `com.perficient.adobe.digital.core.sightly` in the `digital/core/src/test/java` directory.
 Set the contents of the class to be the following:

   ```java
   package com.perficient.adobe.digital.core.sightly;